 What You Must Know

 If you skipped The Fine Print and you are now rejoining us, welcome back!
-In addition to the Two Key Takeaways above, here is what you must know about O. Reg 228/20:
+In addition to the Three Key Takeaways above, here is what you must know about O. Reg 228/20:

 1. Employees and employers must quickly determine if, in fact, a post-March 1, 2020 layoff or other reduction in hours or wages is due to reasons related to COVID-19 so they will understand their rights and obligations.